Foster Care Specialist (Placement Team)

 At Amara, we believe that a supportive, equitable and inclusive workplace, where everyone feels valued, trusted, and nurtured, is key to shaping organizational culture and investing in underrepresented communities.
 Amara believes that a diverse workforce and inclusive workplace enhances our ability to fulfill our mission.
 We strongly invite candidates from diverse backgrounds, including communities of color, the LGBTQ+ community, veterans, and people with disabilities to apply.

 We are seeking a new Foster Care Specialist to become an integral and valued part of our Placement team working to achieve Amara’s vision.
-This position will be based from our Tacoma office.
-While we work to ensure that families are served by their closest office both our Tacoma and Seattle offices work with families from our full service area which may include families from Lewis to Whatcom counties, but predominately includes families in King and Pierce counties.
+This position will be based from our Seattle office.
+While we work to ensure that families are served by their closest office both our Tacoma and Seattle offices work with families from our full-service area which may include families from Lewis to Whatcom counties, but predominately includes families in King and Pierce counties.

 This individual will be responsible for providing a wide range of services (including assessment, licensing, and case management) on behalf of children in need of permanency.
 The majority of this work is licensing and case management which includes direct work with families and children, including: